itzg/docker-minecraft-server/README.md

 > **NOTE** only Java 8 is supported

+By default the latest build will be used; however, a specific build number can be selected by setting `CANYON_BUILD`, such as

+    -e CANYON_BUILD=11

 ### Running a SpongeVanilla server

 Enable SpongeVanilla server mode by adding a `-e TYPE=SPONGEVANILLA` to your command-line.